 How to set up a self-custody crypto wallet

 There are basically two crypto wallet options: custodial or non-custodial (aka “self-custody”).
-The difference comes down to the private key, which is a secret number that acts like a password.
+The difference comes down to private keys, which are essentially a secret number that acts like a password.
 Anyone who knows the private key can manage (i.e. send, trade, or spend) the assets in a crypto address.

 There are risks with both options.
-As with any other technology, with crypto self-custody you’re placing trust in the software or hardware you use.
-Whether it’s a centralized exchange like Coinbase or a self-custody wallet like MetaMask, you’re trusting the provider you choose.
+As with any other technology, crypto custody entails placing trust in the software or hardware you use.
+Whether it’s a custodial option hosted by a centralized exchange like Coinbase or a self-custody wallet like MetaMask, you’re trusting the provider you choose.
 So it’s important to only use trusted, reputable options.

 If you do choose a self-custody wallet, there are some things you should know during setup.
 In this article: A primer on getting started with a self-custody wallet.